 R-v-T [Derby Crown Court] - Representation of a man accused of multiple sexual assaults on a child over years.
 Historic allegation made by his grand daughter who would have been aged between 11 and 16 at the time.
 Defendant acquitted on all counts after trial.

-Grimsby Crown Court R -v- Calpin (2014) Representation of a young defendant of good character accused of historical sexual assaults against his younger sister.
-Defendant acquitted after a trial involving evidence from family members including evidence from the complainant via a live video link.
+R -v- C [Grimsby Crown Court] - Representation of a young defendant of good character accused of historic sexual assaults against his younger sister.
+Defendant acquitted after trial.

-Derby Crown Court R -v- Brown (2014) Representation of a defendant with mental health difficulties accused of abducting a number of young children.
-Demonstrated to jury’s satisfaction that whilst the defendant had committed the act he was accused of he was ‘insane’ according to the ‘McNaghten Rules’ at the time.
+R -v- B [Derby Crown Court] - Representation of a defendant with mental health difficulties accused of abducting a number of young children.
+Demonstrated to the jury’s satisfaction that whilst the defendant had committed the act he was accused of he was ‘insane’ at the time according to the ‘McNaghten Rules’.

-Leeds Crown Court R -v- G (2013) Representation of a young and vulnerable defendant accused of robbery.
-Demonstrated at an initial hearing that defendant was unfit to plead due to severe learning difficulties.
-Demonstrated at a further hearing before the jury that defendant had not committed the act he was accused of in any event.
+R -v- G [Leeds Crown Court] - Representation of a young and vulnerable defendant accused of robbery.
+Demonstrated at a pre-trial hearing that defendant was unfit to plead due to severe learning difficulties.
+Ultimately demonstrated to the jury that defendant had not committed the act he was accused of in any event.